Eppu/monnirs-soundboard/README.md

 1. `yarn install`
 2. Place sound files (preferably .ogg files) in the `public/assets/sounds/`-directory.
-3. Copy `public/assets/config.json.example` to `public/assets/config.json` and adjust to your needs.
+3. Add any new sounds or configuration info to `src/config.json`.
 4. `yarn start` will launch a development server that listens to `localhost:3000`.

 Build